Integrity and

 Unhappiness and suffering are an outcome of

-negative and obscuring actions of your mind, speech and body.
+negative and obscuring actions and habits of your mind, speech and body.

 you can be and doing positive actions of your mind, speech and body.